Department of Health

 It should be noted that whilst the Drugs, Poisons and Controlled Substances Act 1981 and the Drugs, Poisons and Controlled Substances Regulations 2017 authorises a registered pharmacist to supply a vaping product on a prescription issued by a register medical practitioner or registered nurse practitioner, this authorisation does not override the prohibition of supply of vaping products to persons under 18 years of age under the Tobacco Act 1987 in Victoria.

-Under the Tobacco Act, e-cigarette (vaping) products and the packaging containing these products must not be visible to the public.
+Under the Tobacco Act, vaping products and the packaging containing these products must not be visible to the public.
 Pharmacies can choose how these products are stored but they should be stored in a way that are not visible to customers until a customer asks to buy a specified product.
 You can open a drawer, room or storage unit to get the requested product for the customer, but you must close or cover it again as soon as you have retrieved the requested product.

 Prescribing and supplying Schedule 3 poisons